Computable classifications of continuous, transducer, and regular functions: Introduction

 \subsection{Computable continuous functions}

 Computability in the space $C[0,1]$ plays an important role in computable analysis since it serves as an excellent playground for testing various theories and methods.
 Some such results have already been mentioned above.
 For classical results using abstract Turing computability, see \cite{PRich,Myhill} and the book~\cite{Wei00}, and for some recent results relating algorithmic randomness and differentiability, see ~\cite{Nies:2010,BHMN,BMN}.
-Our paper contributes to this classical line of study of algorithms in $C[0,1]$.
+Our article makes contributions to this classical line of study of algorithms in $C[0,1]$.

 We will take the dense subspace of polynomials over $\mathbb{Q}$ to be a computable structure on $C[0,1]$.
 According to the classical definition, a function $f\colon [0,1] \rightarrow \mathbb{R}$ is computable if there is an effective procedure which, on input $s$, outputs a tuple of rationals~$\langle q_0, \ldots, q_n \rangle$ such that $\sup_{x \in [0,1]} \{| f(x) - \sum_{i=0}^n q_i x^i |\} < 2^{-s}$.
 Note that computability implies continuity.